 Illness Can Disrupt Your Baby’s Normal Sleep Patterns

-Generally, it’s fairly easy to tell if your baby is experiencing an acute illness because you’ll notice symptoms.
-A few common symptoms to keep an eye out for (though not an exhaustive list):
+It’s usually fairly easy to tell if your baby is experiencing an acute illness because you’ll notice symptoms.

-- Developing a runny nose
+- A runny nose

 - Coughing

-- Fevers
+- Fever

-Sleep Regression Causing Frequent Waking
+Sleep Regression Can Cause Frequent Wakings

 Changes in your child’s sleep patterns can also occur when they’re going through a sleep regression.
-Sleep regressions are a completely normal part of development, and you’ll notice them because your baby starts to wake between sleep cycles.
+Sleep regressions are a completely normal part of development, and you’ll often notice them because your baby starts to wake between sleep cycles.

 - Between 3 to 5 months of age – This is when they’re going through what’s known as the four month sleep regression